dettonville/dettonville.org/content/news/2019-02-11-mapstruct-1_3_0_Final-is-out-in-the-wild.md

 ---
-title: "MapStruct 1.3.0.Final is out in the wild"
+title: "Dettonville 1.3.0.Final is out in the wild"
 author: Filip Hrisafov, Sjaak Derksen
 date: "2019-02-10"
 tags: [release, news]
 ---

-Long overdue it is our pleasure to announce the final version MapStruct 1.3.
+Long overdue it is our pleasure to announce the final version Dettonville 1.3.
 This is our 3rd release since november 2015.

 Besides bug fixes, the 1.3 release brings some new exciting features: